Ōtawara: Government

 Ōtawara has a mayor-council form of government with a directly elected mayor and a unicameral town council of 21 members. Ōtawara contributes two members to the Tochigi Prefectural Assembly.
 In terms of national politics, the town is part of Tochigi 3rd district of the lower house of the Diet of Japan.

 Economy

 Ōtawara is one of the largest rice producing areas in Tochigi.
-The city is also home to four industrial parks, and industries include corporations such as Toshiba Medical Systems Corporation which sells medical imaging equipment worldwide including CT scans, and Mochida Pharmaceutical Co.
+The city is also home to four industrial parks, and industries include corporations such as Canon Medical Systems Corporation which sells medical imaging equipment worldwide including CT scans, and Mochida Pharmaceutical Co.
 Ltd. which specializes in the sales of pharmaceuticals, medical equipment and skincare products.
 Tochigi Nikon Corporation, a member of the Nikon Group that designs and manufactures optical products, electronic imaging equipment, semiconductor manufacturing equipment and optical lenses, is also located in Ōtawara.

 Education

-Ōtawara has 20 public elementary schools and eight public junior high schools operated by the city government, and four public high schools operated by the Tochigi Prefectural Board of Education.
+Ōtawara has 20 public elementary schools eight public junior high schools operated by the city government, and four public high schools operated by the Tochigi Prefectural Board of Education.
 The International University of Health and Welfare is located in Ōtawara.
 The university was established in 1995, with the aim of training experts in the field of health and welfare.